fvilarinho/akamai-ds2-dataflow/README.md

-This solution integrates [Akamai Datastream 2](https://techdocs.akamai.com/datastream2/docs/welcome-datastream2) with [Apache Kafka](https://kafka.apache.org/), a distributed and scalable queue system, deployed in a Kubernetes cluster powered by [Akamai Cloud Computing](https://www.linode.com).
+This solution integrates [Akamai Datastream 2](https://techdocs.akamai.com/datastream2/docs/welcome-datastream2) with [Apache Kafka](https://kafka.apache.org/), a distributed and scalable queue system, deployed in a Kubernetes cluster powered by [Akamai Connected Cloud](https://www.linode.com).
 It enables systems and applications to fetch logs in real-time by simply subscribing to relevant topics.

 The system is designed to scale seamlessly, ensuring reliable performance even during traffic spikes, and offers easy